dbobryk/terraform-playground/readme.md

 - Read Me files for each module

 #### Bugs:
-- It tries to create my networks twice
+- ~~It tries to create my networks twice~~
+    - Fixed this by not importing the network module into the compute module and outputting my network values, reading them into the root main.tf and then setting them into the compute module.